MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Experiments and Results

 Table~\ref{tab:engine_runtime_comparison} reports the average runtime and success rate over 100 randomized trials for each robot.
-All methods use the same robot instances, task setup, tolerance, and time budget.
+All methods use the same robot instances, task setup, tolerance, and time budget, and success rates are computed using the definitions stated above.
 We emphasize runtime and success rate rather than iteration counts because the compared frameworks rely on substantially different internal update mechanisms, making direct iteration-to-iteration comparison less meaningful.
-For MuJoCo, the IK results marked with $^{*}$ are reported only for reference, since MuJoCo does not natively provide the corresponding IK workflow and the measurements are obtained from a hand-implemented C++/Eigen version.
+For MuJoCo, the IK results marked with $^{*}$ are reported only for reference, since MuJoCo does not natively provide the corresponding IK workflow and the measurements are obtained from a hand-implemented C++/Eigen~3.4.0 version.
 More generally, the reported implementations are research-oriented and not specially optimized; therefore, the absolute runtimes should be interpreted as reference values, whereas the relative trends and success rates are the main points of comparison.

 Several consistent trends can be observed.
 First, MineRobot achieves the best overall FK efficiency across all tested robots while maintaining a 100\% success rate.
 This advantage is especially clear on the more complex hydraulic-support robots, but it also remains consistent on simpler mechanisms.
 Second, the advantage becomes more pronounced in IK, where MineRobot again attains 100\% success on all robots and consistently outperforms the compared baselines in runtime.
-By contrast, Drake and the MuJoCo-based reference implementation show lower success rates on several of the more strongly coupled robots, indicating that the practical difference is not only computational speed, but also solution robustness.
+By contrast, Drake and the MuJoCo-based reference implementation show lower success rates on several of the more strongly coupled robots, indicating that the practical difference is not only computational speed but also solution~robustness.